Hiccups — technology-enabled spatial communication ritual

 2. You can view a received message by moving your phone around (augmented—virtual reality), turning your “reality” into a viewfinder of their message.

-Speculative Artifact: a Notification Machine
+Speculative Artifact: a Hiccup (Notification) Machine

 The last area I wanted to explore was the “receiving” of messages.
 How can our notifications be more honest to the messages they represent?